The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Experiments

 \subsection{Ablation Study}

-We carry out an ablation study on SMCalFlow to analyze how the amount of fine-tuning data and the context used in the input sequence impact the quality of the generated responses for both unconstrained and QCFG-constrained LM decoding.
+We next analyze how the amount of fine-tuning data and the context used in the prompt impact the quality of generated responses.
 Results are summarized in \autoref{tab:calflow_ablation}.

 \textbf{Impact of fine-tuning}: Without fine-tuning the LM, neither unconstrained nor constrained decoding works well.
 This is likely due to the mismatch between the pre-training tasks and the response generation task.
-However, after fine-tuning on only 3\% randomly sampled training data, both approaches achieve significantly better scores, with larger gains on QCFG-constrained decoding.
-This suggests that QCFG-constrained decoding is much more data-efficient in the low-data regime.
-Moreover, using 3\% of the training data, QCFG-constrained decoding is on par with the unconstrained decoding when it uses 100\% of the training data, indicating that several expert hours spent on creating dataflow transduction rules can dramatically reduce the cost of collecting training data.
-Finally, we observe that increasing the data from 3\% to 100\% can yield further improvements, although the gains are diminishing and QCFG-constrained decoding benefits less from this.
-Note that despite the fact that the gaps in BLEU, ROUGE and BERTScore between unconstrained and QCFG-constrained decoding are tiny in the full training data setting, as we observed in \autoref{tab:calflow_main_results}, the unconstrained decoding approach still performs poorly on the truthfulness evaluation.
-Thus, it is unlikely that we can solve the truthfulness issue for the unconstrained decoding method by simply scaling up the training data.
-In other words, using QCFG-constrained decoding is a much more effective way to achieve faithful response generation.
+However, after fine-tuning on only a random 3\% of the training data, both approaches achieve significantly better scores, with larger gains on QCFG-constrained decoding.
+This suggests that QCFG-constrained decoding is much more data-efficient in the low-data regime (268 examples).
+Indeed, QCFG-constrained decoding using 3\% of the training data is on par with unconstrained decoding using 100\% of the training data, indicating that several expert hours spent on creating dataflow transduction rules hold almost equivalent value to a large volume of training data.
+While gaps between unconstrained and QCFG-constrained decoding on automated metrics are small in the full-data setting (\autoref{tab:calflow_main_results}), unconstrained decoding still performs poorly on the truthfulness evaluation.
+Thus, truthfulness failures from unconstrained decoding are not straightforwardly solved by scaling up training data; QCFG-constrained decoding offers an easier path to faithful response generation.